TRACEY WEISS

 Abby Newman

-Abby Newman joined the O’Neill Sea Odyssey (OSO) team in 2015 as an Instructor/Deckhand and transitioned into the Program Manager role in 2021.
-For over ten years, Abby has worked at the intersection of environmental justice, advocacy, and climate resiliency with the U.S. District Courts, the National Oceanic and Atmospheric Administration (NOAA), and a number of University of California (UC) campuses.
+Abby has worked at the intersection of environmental justice, advocacy, and climate resilience for the U.S. District Courts, CA Sea Grant, the National Oceanic and Atmospheric Administration, and a number of UC campuses.
 Abby holds a master’s in Marine Biodiversity and Conservation from the Scripps Institution of Oceanography at UC San Diego and a Master of Social Work from San Jose State University.
-Her trauma-informed lens helps her develop programming that empowers and uplifts students to take actionable steps towards tackling the climate crisis.
+Her environmental social work lens helps her develop programming that meets the social and emotional needs of students while inspiring climate action.

 Mike Egan